PeruZee/PlanetFunderInitiative/README.md

 Step by Step, even The Mount Everest is climbable.

 We will donate 5% of every lottery to The Ocean Cleanup project.
 10% Loser cashback.
 50% Winner pool.
+Everybody wins.

-Contributors welcome.
+Contributors are welcome.

 # Lotto Dice System